The Key Signs of Hormone Imbalance

 Some experts think hormones might impact brain chemicals called neurotransmitters.
 Attention and memory problems are especially common during perimenopause and menopause.

-But they can also be a symptom of other hormone-related conditions, like thyroid disease, so always discuss with your doctor know if you’re having trouble thinking clearly.
+But they can also be a symptom of other hormone-related conditions, like thyroid disease, so always let your doctor know if you’re having trouble thinking clearly.

 5. Stomach problems